DriesDelanghe/loom/documentation/frontend/loom-data-studio-ui/user-workflows.md

    - Click "Add Rule" button
    - Select source field from dropdown
    - Select target field from dropdown
+   - If fields are Object or Array type:
+     - Nested transformation selector appears
+     - System queries for compatible transformations
+     - If exactly one match: UI suggests it (user must confirm)
+     - If multiple matches: User must select one
+     - If no matches: User must create transformation first
+     - Select or create nested transformation
    - Optionally specify converter ID
    - Configure required flag
    - Rule appears in left panel list